How to Handle Bipolar Disorder and Work

 Sometimes treatments are planned and sometimes there are mental health crises where you find yourself in an emergency room at 3 a.m. and a friend or relative has to notify your employer.
 This is also a part of our illness and as much as we try to plan and be proactive, it is a part of our experience.

 The stigma surrounding mental illness is still strong, especially in the workplace.
 I wish my illness were as easily accepted as diabetes or heart disease, but it isn’t.

 While stigma still exists, I know I need not feel any shame as a result.

-Some days I have relentless energy and others I have only small fraction of that great abundance.
-Some days I am confident and assured, on others I am paranoid and scared.
+Some days I have relentless energy and others I have only a small fraction of that great abundance.
+Some days I am confident and assured, on others, I am paranoid and scared.
 But I am thankful for my jobs and all they have taught me.